The Patriots’ march to the Super Bowl was spurred in part by a series of moves in March

 Patriots fans, as I recall, were hopeful about the signing of Hogan, who enticed the Patriots to the point that they made sure his contract was front-loaded so the Bills could not match.
 The Patriots have plucked unheralded wide receivers from rivals before – most notably Wes Welker before the 2007 season, but also with their offer-sheet flirtations with Pittsburgh’s Emmanuel Sanders before he eventually ended up in Denver, and Hogan was relatively familiar, having played well against the Patriots while with the Bills.
 But on March 11, I doubt anyone outside of the Patriots organization – and perhaps even within the Patriots organization – assumed he’d lead the league in yards per reception and produce a sensational 180-yard, 2-touchdown performance in the AFC Championship Game.

-The Patriots hoarded former Bears on March 18, and all three of them have worked out to varying levels of success.
+All three of the March 18 signings have worked out to varying levels of success.
 Bennett, tough, versatile and loquacious, has been a godsend in the absence of Rob Gronkowski.
 Long didn’t put up huge numbers (four sacks, 35 tackles) as the de facto replacement for Jones, but he is a dependable contributor and relentless competitor.
 And the athletic McClellin had his moments after the Jamie Collins trade in October – including a Jamie Collins moment, when he bounded over the offensive line to block a kick against the Ravens.
 You can see why Belichick liked him.

 There were a few minor misses scattered among the hits in that stretch: Where have you gone Donald Brown, Nate Washington, and E.J.
 Biggers?
 And are you sure you were really ever here?
 But in sum, that stretch of moves 10 months ago began an extraordinary season of transactions for Belichick, which included re-signing LeGarrette Blount in April, trading Collins in October (a shocking deal that has been a classic addition-by-subtraction move), and acquiring helpful players such as Kyle Van Noy and Eric Rowe from September onward.